mikelgo/angular-kit/libs/rx/operators/README.md

 A distinctUntilChanged operator that deeply compares any values efficiently

 #### `rxWrap`:
-A util-operator which ensures a shared and distinct observable is used.
+A util-operator which ensures a shared and distinct observable is used which is also hot.
 This operator combines under the hood `distinctUntilChanged`, `rxFilterUndefined` and `share`.

 Example